Skip to content

 Apply it:

-We can now create a new Release of the podinfo application using the context-enabled version, without explicitly specifying the context:
+Now, we can create a Release without explicitly specifying the context:

 podinfo3-ctx-def.yaml